TritonDataCenter/rfd/rfd/0070/README.md

 Q: Are in-active/dead/archived things listed as such in the manifest, implicit by being ignored, or stuck in their own GitHub team "graveyard"?

 Q: Now that [archiving](https://help.github.com/articles/archiving-a-github-repository/) exists as a GitHub, that should be satisfactory as a graveyard.
+Manifests do not need to include zombies.

 Q: Do we need to handle the private repos at all, since they are not part of the main product offering?

 A: The use case that include non-public repositories are unclear.
 Bringing together internal and public docs is one likely use case.
-It's possible that *listing* the existence of a small number of private repositories would also be satisfactory.
+It's possible that listing the *existence* of a small number of private repositories in a public manifest would also be satisfactory.

 ## Resources and other Prior Art